This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 MALNUTRITION

-Digestive issues can lead to malnutrition and typically happens when children can’t correctly swallow foods and liquids.
-According to a 2008 study, malnutrition is a common secondary disorder associated with cerebral palsy.[3]
+Digestive issues can lead to malnutrition, typically when children can’t correctly swallow foods and liquids.
+According to a 2008 study, malnutrition is a common secondary disorder associated with cerebral palsy.[4]

 Malnutrition is a serious issue that can lead to poor growth, muscle loss, weight problems, and impaired motor function.